Recap: Doctor Who S30 E2 "The Fires of Pompeii"

 Lucius: Is that so?
 Man from Gallifrey.
 And you, daughter of...
 London!

 Evalina: And you, you call yourself Noble...
 You are a lord sir, a lord of time.

 - Mass "Oh, Crap!": The Pompeiians, Herculaneans, and Stabiaeans have one.

-- Mistaken For Exhibit: Not only is the TARDIS mistaken for a modern art installation, but an enterprising street trader has sold it to a wealthy marble merchant, kicking off the plot.
-Probably meant to be Played for Laughs.
+- Mistaken for Exhibit: Not only is the TARDIS mistaken for a modern art installation, but an enterprising street trader has sold it to a wealthy marble merchant, kicking off the plot.
+It's meant to be Played for Laughs.

 - Mistaken for Special Guest: Not addressed in the episode, but there's a subtle indication that Donna is seen as someone of high status, when the soothsayers note her true name is "Noble" and that throughout this episode she wears purple, which was seen at the time to indicate wealth and status.